- E-commerce CRO requires revenue tracking by product, not just overall conversion rates

 Source: Claude Research, May 1, 2026

-- Homepage: Hero messaging, category entry points, personalized vs. static recommendations
+- Homepage: Hero messaging, category entry points, personalized vs static recommendations

 E-commerce A/B testing with product-level precision.

-- Add-to-cart rate: Early funnel metric useful for product page tests where purchase data takes longer to accumulate.
+- Add to cart rate: Early funnel metric useful for product page tests where purchase data takes longer to accumulate.

 - Cart abandonment rate: Key for checkout flow tests.